-57 SSA 600, paragraphs 30 and 31
+57 SSA 600 (Revised) paragraphs 42

-- Account balances or quantitative disclosures that involve complex calculations. - Accounting principles that may be subject to differing interpretation. - Changes in the entity's business that involve changes in accounting, for example, mergers and acquisitions.
+- Complexity in data collection and processing to support account balances. - Account balances or quantitative disclosures that involve complex calculations. - Accounting principles that may be subject to differing interpretation. - Changes in the entity's business that involve changes in accounting, for example, mergers and acquisitions.